Home arrow Projects arrow managelogs arrow Installing managelogs

 (replace '*' with your version of managelogs)

 • This will build a binary RPM package.
 By looking in the last lines displayed by the rpmbuild command, you will see a message saying 'Wrote: /usr/src/xxx/RPMS/xxx/managelogs-xxx.xxx.rpm'.
-This is the place where your resulting binary RPM package lies.
+This is the place where your resulting binary RPM package was created.

-• You can now install this package with an 'rpm -i' command and/or distribute it on other hosts the same way you would do for any other binary RPM package.
+• You can then distribute and install this package file the same as you would do with any other RPM package.

 • If the rpmbuild command failed, there may be a lot of causes.
-There, you have two choices : either you modify the '.spec' file contained in the source package to fit your environment, or you switch to the 'configure/make' method described below.
+If you can't fix it, you should probably try the 'configure/make' method described below.

 2.3 - Using configure/make